HackerLoop/telegram-discord-bot/README.md

 ruby forward.rb DISCORD_BOT_TOKEN DISCORD_CHANNEL_ID
 ```

-From there:
+Then

 - wait a few seconds, the script should stop outputting anything
 - enter your phone in the following format `336XXX...`
 - wait until you receive the authentication code on your phone
 - enter the authentication code

-- let it live
+From there, it will run forever, while forwarding message sent by `CryptoPing` to Discord

 ## Todo

-- [] Enable to select the username to be forwarded
+- [ ] Enable to select the username to be forwarded
-- [] Move ruby script inside the docker image
+- [ ] Move ruby script inside the docker image

 ## Notes